FaizanKhalidMohsin/WorldEnergyUsage_PredictionProject/README.md

-# WorldEnergyUsage_PredictionProject is done using python and R.
+# WorldEnergyUsage_PredictionProject is done using python and R. We simply use multivariable linear regression model.